Tellus/events-by-webhook/README.md

 #### Distributed event propagation

 Having central nodes propagate all events is a clear bottleneck.
 If the propagation task is distributed evenly throughout, propagation capacity increases markedly.

+#### Websockets for servers without addresses

+For servers without an externally accessible endpoint, websockets would allow those servers to access servers *with* endpoints, allowing two-way communication.
+There are other solutions to this, but websockets would re-use the Http transports that are already in use.